“Spot trading” is a buy now, pay now deal where you can buy bitcoin (or other cryptocurrencies) with fiat or altcoins.

 Spot Trading on Interdax

-Most cryptocurrency exchanges offer spot trading, where you can buy and sell bitcoin, altcoins, and fiat currencies or altcoins.
-When you execute a buy order, you are buying the real asset - bitcoin, which you will be able to withdraw and take ownership of.
+Most cryptocurrency exchanges offer spot trading, where you can exchange cryptocurrencies for fiat currencies or stablecoins.
+When executing a buy order, you are buying the real asset (e.g. bitcoin), which you will be able to withdraw to your own wallet and take ownership of.

 Interdax currently offers the following spot pairs:

-Limit, stop limit and take limit orders can be used to trade BTC-USDT spot.
+Limit, stop limit and take limit orders can be used to trade BTC-USDT.

 You can also choose from several order flags for your limit order under certain conditions.
 Hovering over the list or “GoodTillCancel” explains the options, which include “GoodTillCancel”, “ImmediateOrCancel”, "Post Only" and "Hidden".
 Read more about time in force options here.

-Once the limit order is submitted, you’ll receive a confirmation and the limit order will be visible on the trading chart and on the order book.
-The open orders are shown in the Active Orders tab of the Positions panel, as shown below:
+Once the limit order is submitted, you’ll receive a confirmation.
+The limit order will be visible on the trading chart and on the order book.
+Open orders can be seen in the Active Orders tab of the Positions panel, as shown below: